30 point checklist for Powerful Landing pages

 Header tags are used to distinguish between headings and subheadings from the rest of the content.

-Subheadings and bullet points make the content easier to scan through.
-This helps improve the readability and also declutters the landing page to make it more streamlined and attractive.
+Subheadings and bullet points make the landing page content easier to scan through.
+This helps improve the readability and also declutters the page to make it more streamlined and attractive.

-In the Salesforce landing page above, the company has mentioned the features using bullet points.
-The content on the landing page is skimmable.
+In the Salesforce landing page example above, the company has mentioned the features using bullet points.
+The content on the page is clean and skimmable.

 3. Keep the text short and precise